justpresident/schedly/README.md

 ## What is it?

-Very simple and flexible task scheduling library for Golang applications without extra dependencies.
+Very light weight and flexible task scheduling library for Golang applications without extra dependencies.

 ## Usage